ymatrix-data/gpupgrade/README.md

   - Consists of a gRPC client
 - Hub
   - Runs on the master host
+  - Upgrades the master
   - Coordinates the agent processes
   - Consists of a gRPC client and server
 - Agents
   - Run on all segment hosts
+  - Upgrade the standby, primary, and mirror segments
   - Execute commands received from the hub
   - Consist of a gRPC server